A regularity class for the roots of non-negative functions: Introduction

+The key property for additional regularity of roots is flatness, in the sense that whenever $f$ is small then so are its derivatives, and in a series of recent papers, Bony et al. \cite{Bony2006, Bony2006b, Bony2010} consider flatness conditions for \textit{admissible} square roots.
+Recall that $g$ is an admissible square root of $f$ if $f=g^2$ (allowing $g$ to switch signs).
 The additional freedom to pick an admissible square root does not always help however.
-Suppose for instance that $f$ possesses a converging sequence of local minima $(x_n)_n$ such that $f(x_n)$ is strictly positive for all $n,$ but $f(x_n)\rightarrow 0$ as $n\rightarrow \infty.$ The non-negative square root is then the most regular admissible square root and there exist infinitely differentiable functions of this form with no admissible square root having H\"older index larger than one \cite{Bony2006}.
-In this article we restrict to studying roots of non-negative functions that do not change sign, which we may without loss of generality take to be positive.
-We remark that the best situation occurs when $f$ is uniformly bounded away from zero, in which case the H\"older indices of $f^\alpha$ and $f$ coincide (see Lemma \ref{lem.sqrt_lip}).
+Suppose $f$ possesses a converging sequence of local minima $(x_n)_n$ such that $f(x_n)$ is strictly positive for all $n$ and $f(x_n)\rightarrow 0$ as $n\rightarrow \infty.$ The non-negative square root is then the most regular admissible square root and there exist infinitely differentiable functions of this form with no admissible square root having H\"older index larger than one \cite{Bony2006}.
+In this article we restrict to studying roots of non-negative functions that do not change sign, which we without loss of generality take to be positive.